d-ries/linux-essentials/03_commandline/01_course.md

 ```
 The number that we use as an argument is the amount of commands the output will show.
 We can run any of these commands by using the identifier listed before the command as follows: `!n`.
 So for example running `!261` will run the command `mkdir testfolder`.

+?> It's a good habbit to use `CTRL-R` to do a reverse search (newest to oldest) through your history.
+Just press `CTRL-R` and type your search string.
+Use `CTRL-R` again to search for the next command.

 ## Extra course material <!-- {docsify-ignore} -->

 <i class="fa-solid fa-earth-europe"></i> [Linux man pages guide](https://itsfoss.com/linux-man-page-guide/)